 Welcome, educators!
 This handbook is an overview of the processes and materials available to host and participate effectively in Career Related Learning Experiences (CRLEs).
-The use of this document after the training session today will ensure that activities are as effective as possible for the students while keeping the overhead to volunteers and yourselves to a minimum.
-Everything you need to know is contained in this document!
+The use of this document will ensure that activities are as effective as possible for the students while keeping the overhead to volunteers and yourselves to a minimum.
+We look forward to working with you on your CRL events!